 A CMS allowed users to write, copy, upload images and publish to the web without being especially knowledgeable about technical stuff.
 Most people wrote their own, custom CMSs, but the era also witnessed the advent of the commercial CMS, wherein a company sold a supported CMS to other organisations.

-The development of content management systems has certainly not been standing still since the 1990s, but what are we to expect in the future?
+The development of content management systems has certainly not been standing still since the 1990s, but what can we expect for the next decade?

-The future of CMS is still closely aligned with the future of the web and digital standards.
-However, the number of devices and interfaces we use to consume and interact with content has literally exploded: social media, apps, watches, speech interfaces, virtual and augmented reality, and digital signage are just the tip of the iceberg.
+The future of CMS will still remain closely aligned with the web.
+However, the number of devices and interfaces we use to consume and interact with content has exploded: social media, apps, watches, speech interfaces, virtual and augmented reality, and digital signage are just the tip of the iceberg.

 Ever since Steve Jobs introduced the original iPhone in 2007, the Internet has been divided in how it is presented: Usually this manifests in a brand offering being presented as a regular website in a desktop browser and as a dedicated app on iOS, Android, etc. This two-fold (or x-fold) solution has proven both time consuming and resource intensive: developers basically have had to make the same product twice, thrice or even more.